tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/01_swiftUI_essentials.md

 Step 2:

 Choose File > New > File to create a new Swift file in your project, and name it `Landmark.swift`

+Step 3:

+Define a Landmark structure with a few properties matching names of some of the keys in the landmark Data data file.